chef-boneyard/chef-web-docs-2016/chef_master/source/delivery.rst

 About |chef delivery_title|
 =====================================================

-.. note:: |chef delivery| is currently an invitation-only application.
-For `more information about getting an invitation <https://www.chef.io/delivery/>`_ please request an invite!
+.. note:: |chef delivery| is currently limited to a group of early access customers.
+Please `register to receive updates <https://www.chef.io/delivery/>`_ as availability expands.

 Use |chef delivery| to continuously deliver applications and infrastructure safely at speed: